 In some areas independent volunteer groups in several cities also arrange regular meetings for GH patients and their families.
 Often these will include refreshments and speakers, the opportunity to ask questions of medical experts, and a chance to share experiences with other patients and families.
 If you are looking to set up a local support group, Haemochromatosis UK are happy to help.
 If you would like information on how to do this, contact: email@example.com

 GH North-West Support Group

-The GH North West Support Group (GHNWSG) is affiliated to The Haemochromatosis Society.
+The GH North West Support Group (GHNWSG) is affiliated to Haemochromatosis UK (HUK).
 As well as arranging patient meetings the group works hard to raise awareness in the North-West of England.
 The group is run by hard working volunteers who are all affected or have family members who are affected.
 You can learn more about the group, check their next meeting dates and make contact by visiting their website at northwest.haemochromatosis.org.uk/.

 Blackpool, Fylde and Wyre GH Support Group

-The Blackpool, Fylde and Wyre GH Support Group is also affiliated to the society.
-For further details of this group and their events you can contact Marguerite Smith on 07768 042802, by email at email@example.com, or at their website which you can find at blackpool.haemochromatosis.org.uk.
+The Blackpool, Fylde and Wyre GH Support Group is also affiliated to HUK.
+For further details of this group and their events you can contact Marguerite Smith on 07768 042802, by email at firstname.lastname@example.org, or at their website which you can find at blackpool.haemochromatosis.org.uk.
 The group meets quarterly in Blackpool.

 Wales GH Social and Support Group